 The New Sparkle

 In 1892, Daniel Swarovski patented a machine that could manufacture faceted and polished glass stones at a high rate of speed.
 He moved his company to Austria, near the Rhine River, to take advantage of local hydroelectricity for the necessary high energy grinding processes.
-He began referring to his glass stones as “rhinestones.”
-These replaced time-consuming, hand-cut paste and were used in costume jewelry for years to come.
+These glass stones were called “rhinestones,” replacing time-consuming, hand-cut paste and were used in costume jewelry for years to come.

 Here is a 1950s Swarovski rhinestone pin in different shades of purple that I repurposed into an adjustable ring: